-Shares Purcl nased Total Consider ation Average Price

-Number Percent Amount Percent Per Share

-Existing stockholders 178,688,971 % \$ 502,596,355 %\$ 3 2.81

-New public investors

-Total 100% \$ 100%
+Shares Purc hased Total Considera tion Average Price Number Percent Amount Percent Per Share Existing stockholders 178,688,971 91% \$ 502,596,355 49%\$ 2.81 New public investors 18,000,000 9% \$ 522,000,000 51%\$ 29.00 Total 196,688,971 100% \$ 1,024,596,355 100%

 The information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover of this prospectus, would increase (decrease) total consideration paid by new investors and total consideration paid by all stockholders by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each 1.0 million increase (decrease) in the number of shares offered by us as set forth on the cover page of this prospectus, would increase (decrease) our pro forma net tangible book value, as adjusted to give effect to this offering, by \$ per share, the increase (decrease) attributable to this offering by \$ per share, and the dilution in pro forma as adjusted net tangible book value per share per share, assuming that the assumed initial public offering price of \$ to new investors in this offering by \$ per share, the midpoint of the estimated offering price range reflected on the cover of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$29.00 per share, the midpoint of the estimated offering price range set forth on the cover of this prospectus, would increase (decrease) total consideration paid by new investors and total consideration paid by all stockholders by \$17.0 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each 1.0 million increase (decrease) in the number of shares offered by us as set forth on the cover page of this prospectus, would increase (decrease) total consideration paid by new investors and total consideration paid by all stockholders by approximately \$27.4 million, assuming that the assumed initial public offering price of \$29.00 per share, the midpoint of the estimated offering price range reflected on the cover of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 Except as otherwise indicated, the above discussion and tables assume no exercise of the underwriters' option to purchase additional shares of our Class A common stock from us.
-If the underwriters exercise their option to purchase additional shares of our Class A common stock in full, our existing stockholders would own % and the investors purchasing shares of our Class A common stock in this offering would own % of the total number of shares of our common stock outstanding immediately after completion of this offering.
+If the underwriters exercise their option to purchase additional shares of our Class A common stock in full, our existing stockholders would own 90% and the investors purchasing shares of our Class A common stock in this offering would own 10% of the total number of shares of our common stock outstanding immediately after completion of this offering.